fricklerhandwerk/area/README.md

 ## Played offline at one computer

-You nead an actual person next to you to play it.
+You need an actual person next to you to play it.

 Other than that, the game is somewhat simpler behind the scenes.
 It doesn't count rounds and a player cannot give up.
 Just reset the game.